Have you visited Calcutta? A lot has changed since I roamed the streets as a kid in the 1950s. Yet, much remains the same.

 I was fascinated by this contraption.
 At age 4 I decided to poke a knitting needle through the cloth grill where I heard the music coming out from.
 Naturally, I had no idea I poked a hole in the speaker behind that grill.
 I thought nothing of it until he found me doing my dastardly deed!
 I cannot remember what happened next, but I am sure I was punished severely for doing that.

-My fascination with music and sound continued when I discovered the piano at the home of family friends.
+My fascination with music and sound continued when I discovered the piano at the home of friends.
 I wandered into their living room where the piano was located.
 I could barely reach the keys.
 They were covered with a green felt cloth.

 The adults were so busy talking in the dining room that they didn’t notice I had disappeared.
 I enjoyed the freedom to open the piano lid, remove the felt and depress the fascinating black and white keys.